Hecke orbits and the Mordell-Lang conjecture in distinguished categories: Applications

-Indeed, this claim follows from Lemma \ref{lem:heckeorbitintersection2} together with the characterization of special subvarieties of products of modular curves in Propositions 2.1 and 3.1 in \cite{Edixhoven_2005} and the characterization of special subvarieties of connected mixed Shimura varieties of Kuga type in Proposition 5.3 in \cite{G182} together with Proposition 5.13 in \cite{G17} and Proposition 3.4 and its proof in \cite{G15}.
+Indeed, this claim follows from Lemma \ref{lem:sigmaspecialchar} together with the characterization of special subvarieties of products of modular curves in Propositions 2.1 and 3.1 in \cite{Edixhoven_2005} and the characterization of Shimura subdata of connected mixed Shimura data of Kuga type in Proposition 1.2.16 in \cite{GDiss}.

 \begin{thm} Recall that $\Sigma = \Sigma(x)$ for a fixed point $x = (x_1,\hdots,x_r) \in \mathcal{E}^r(K)$.
 Let $n \in \mathbb{N}$ and let $m$ be a non-negative integer.
 Then $\WML(\mathcal{E}^{(n)}_K,\Sigma,m)$ holds if one of the following conditions is satisfied: \begin{enumerate} \item $x_1,\hdots,x_r$ are all special points, or \item $K = \bar{\mathbb{Q}}$ and for every $i = 1,\hdots,r$, if $\mathcal{E}_{\pi(x_i)}$ has complex multiplication, then $x_i$ is a special point in $\mathcal{E}(\bar{\mathbb{Q}})$, or \item $m \leq 1$. \end{enumerate} \end{thm}